W22: The Mosaic Trail. Nidderdale - new

 Leave Station car park 9.00am.
 Start car parking area on moor edge just off the road from Kirkby Malzeard to Dallowgill (Shown as an Information Point on the 1:25k OS Map) (GR: SE 179726) at 10.00am.
 7 miles.
 Moderate. £7

 Our walk is situated in the area around Dallowgill, west of Kirkby Malzeard.
-In the late 1990s, as part of the celebration of the designation of the Nidderdale Area of Outstanding Beauty (AONB), a group of local people, led by an expert, and calling themselves the Crackpots created a series of 22 mosaics to provide points of interest round a walk that passes through a number of different landscapes and pretty hamlets.
+In the late 1990s, as part of the celebration of the designation of the Nidderdale Area of Outstanding Natural Beauty (AONB), a group of local people, led by an expert, and calling themselves the Crackpots created a series of 22 mosaics to provide points of interest round a walk that passes through a number of different landscapes and pretty hamlets.
 A lovely countryside walk is enhanced by these mosaics which reflect the flora, fauna and history of the area.
 Although a shortish walk please note there are a number of ups and downs on the route, and some of the tracks can be muddy in wet weather.

 W23: A Linear Walk from Castle Bolton to Richmond Castle - new